githistory/bullish/README.md

 - GraphQL queries can be optimized so that only necessary data is sent down the wire.
 - There should be client-side restrictions so that user input is limited to only valid data.
 - There should be server-side validation, such as amount / currency checking, source / destination existence checking etc., to prevent user entering arbitrary data on the client side.
-- This system only "books" the transactions.
-There should be a post-trade system that processes the trades and executes the transactions (adding / deducting balances) according to their preset dates, run as a batch operation.
+- This system only "books" the transactions and intentionally omits logics around account balance.
+There should be a post-trade system that processes the trades and executes the transactions (adding / deducting balances) according to their preset dates.
 - User login / Transfer only from logged in user, etc.